mkatalanos/ComPPare/README.md

 # ComPPare

-`ComPPare` is a tiny header-only utility that lets you **compare any number of host-side implementations**—CPU loops, CUDA launchers, OpenMP, TBB, etc.—that share the same *inputs* and produce the same *outputs*.
+`ComPPare` is a tiny header-only utility that lets you **compare any number of host-side implementations**—CPU, CUDA kernels, OpenMP, TBB, etc.—that share the same *inputs* and produce the same *outputs*.

+It streamlines the porting and validation process for scientific codebases transitioning to heterogeneous systems, especially when migrating CPU-based algorithms to GPU or into parallel frameworks.

 For each implementation the framework:

 | What it does                                   | Column in the report |